tintin10q/computational-linguistics-summary/Languages/parsing.md

 ## Parser generator

-You give this a grammar and it generates a parser for your grammar.
+You give this a grammar, and it generates a parser for your grammar.

 -   External program
 -   Based on a bottom up algorithm, usually LL or LR